10 years in prison for Minneapolis man whose kicking of woman nearly killed their unborn child

-A 30-year-old Minneapolis man has been given a sentence of nearly 16 years for kicking a woman in the stomach in an attempt to kill their unborn child.
+A 30-year-old Minneapolis man has been sentenced to nearly 16 years for kicking a woman in the stomach in an attempt to kill their unborn child.

 Cameron O. Clark was sentenced in Hennepin County District Court last week in connection with the attack on the woman at a north Minneapolis apartment complex on April 16.